Peng-Gaoresearchgroup/Electrolyte-based-K-ion-compensation/Readme.md

 # KSCN in Electrolytes Compensates K Ions
 ### Introduction
-Scripts from the manuscript W. Wang, et al. Compensating K Ions through an Organic Salt in Electrolytes for Practical K-Ion Batteries.
+Scripts from the manuscript W. Wang, et al. Compensating K Ions Through an Organic Salt in Electrolytes for Practical K-Ion Batteries.

 ### Contents
 - **Data folder** includes a [molecules.xlsx](./Data/molecules.xlsx), which is a input file for hierarchical clustering.